Spacemance · direct from the author, Sera Voss

 Now they are the only ones who can stop the next war.

-Five years after an interstellar war that left millions dead and two human factions circling each other with loaded weapons, Coalition pilot Kira Vasic receives a final mission: board the decommissioned warship Meridian, assess its former commander, and if necessary, end him.
+Five years ago, an interstellar war left millions dead, and two human factions still circle each other with loaded weapons.
+Coalition pilot Kira Vasic receives a final mission: board the decommissioned warship Meridian, assess its former commander, and end him if she must.
+She carries encrypted assassination orders and the names of forty three dead crew.
+She does not carry forgiveness.

 The Man Behind the Order

-He has replayed the Battle of Kael 7 a thousand times, and every replay ends the same way: with the order that haunts him and the silence that followed.
+Commander Thane Aldric gave up his command to serve as diplomatic liaison on the ship that was once his weapon.
+He eats alone.
+He flinches at unexpected touch.
+He has replayed the Battle of Kael-7 a thousand times, and every replay ends the same way: the order that haunts him, and the silence that followed.

 A Ceasefire on the Edge of Breaking

 When a saboteur destroys a transit corridor and frames the Coalition, the fragile ceasefire begins to crack.
+Evidence points everywhere and nowhere, and the only way to find the truth is a joint investigation.

 The Most Dangerous Thing on This Ship

-And what is building between the pilot who counts her dead and the commander who cannot forget his orders is either the most dangerous liability on this ship.
+What is building between the pilot who counts her dead and the commander who cannot forget his orders is either the most dangerous liability on this ship, or the only thing that can save it.

 The enemy you cannot forgive.